 June 2019: Retired Boston Red Sox star David Ortiz was ambushed outside a club in Santo Domingo, the Dominican capital, and shot in the back.

 Ortiz was rushed to the hospital, stabilized, and later flown to the United States.

 Video footage showed the attack and one of the suspects being beaten by bystanders afterward.

-Two deaths were reported in June.
+Several deaths were reported in June.

 Leyla Cox, a 53-year-old New Yorker, died on June 10 at the Excellence Resort in Punta Cana.
 A New Jersey man, 55-year-old Joseph Allen, was found dead in his hotel room at the Terra Linda Resort in Sosua on June 13.
 Another New Yorker, Vittorio Caruso, 56, was found dead at the Boca Chica Resort in Santo Domingo on June 17.
 Authorities said he died of heart failure.
 Donette Edge Cannon, a New York mother-of-four, was reported dead on June 21.